 We often talk about encouraging children to ask questions and we try to build a sense of curiosity in them by engaging them in new activities or introducing them to new concepts.
 However, all this would seem pointless, if children don’t believe in their infinite learning capacity.

 We are all familiar with similar characters in our own classes back when we were in school.
-What needs to be stressed upon is the fact that, children should be appreciated for making mistakes, this helps them learn from their mistake and they invariably find a way out of wrong concepts.
+What needs to be stressed is the fact that children should be appreciated for making mistakes, this helps them learn from their mistakes and they invariably find a way out of wrong concepts.
 If a child is scolded for making mistakes, then it will come as no surprise if the child makes the same mistakes again and again.

 Jo Boaler, a famous author and math professor from Stanford has conducted many studies that have proved that, when making mistakes, the brain grows bigger and when this is coupled with a positive approach, it makes the learning experience more pleasant and fruitful.
 What’s more, the child is constantly on a learning curve!

-- When your child makes a mistake, instead of focusing on the mistake, practice telling them that they’ve learnt something and help them find a way out.
+When your child makes a mistake, instead of focusing on the mistake, practice telling them that they’ve learned something and help them find a way out.

 Motivating a child is easy and we must do it in the right way.

 In a world of constant change, it is crucial to adapt.
 A factor that contributes to this quality is Growth Mindset-- the intention to advance and navigate the innovations that come about.